 A friend of mine and I made an interesting test.
 He set his up on a table no more than 10 feet away from me.
 He was on 40 SSB with his magnetic loop and I was on 40 CW with my magnetic loop.
 We both ran only 5 watts and, without band pass filters added and we did not interfere with one another.
 My friend was using his K3 and I was using my IC 703 Plus.

-This is a fun little two band ( 20 and 40 meters) radio made by You Kits in China and sold through Ten Tec.
-It is rated at 5 watts output power when supplied with 12 volts.
-I installed eight batteries inside of the rig.
+This is a fun little two band ( 20 and 40 meter) radio made by You Kits in China and sold through Ten Tec.
+The radio is rated at 5 watts output power when supplied with 12 volts.
+Eight batteries are installed inside of the rig.
 If you use Nickel Metal batteries the supplied voltage will be much lower than 12 volts and the little rig will only put out about 2.5 watts.
 I found a set of Nickel Zinc batteries on Amazon and are made by PowerGenix.
 These batteries, once fully changed, will produce 1.6 volts @ 2500 mwh.
 You must use their charger.
 I purchased 16 batteries and two chargers.
 These batteries hold a shelf charge much longer than the Nickel Metal batteries.
 With these batteries I get the full 5 watts output power.

 If you would like to get a feel of how my OCF40Q works with a radio, watch the video shown on the left.
 I don't use a tuner and don't need a tuner.
 I found the OCF40Q to be a great antenna to use when setting up portable.
 I never use a tuner and work numerous bands.
 One antenna, one coax, no tuner, no antenna switch and work numerous bands.
 What more could you ask for?